michaelfranzl/rpi23-gen-image/README.md

 This is a fork of the original project by github user "drtyhlpr".
 My fork is developed into a slightly different direction:

 * Only official Debian releases 9 ("Stretch") and newer are supported.
-"Buster" has been tested too and works well.
+Debian 10 ("Buster") has been tested too and works well.
 * Only the official/mainline/vanilla Linux kernel is supported (not the raspberry flavor kernel).
 * The Linux kernel must be pre-cross-compiled on the PC running this script (instructions below).
 * Only U-Boot booting is supported.